bigaykevin/bulkerco/README.md

 ## Introduction

 BulkerCo is a desktop application targeted as cargo and ballast simulator for bulk carrier ships.
 Users can experience virtual operation of ballast console similar to one onboard.
 Cargo loading/discharging operations will run simultaneously during ballast operations to simulate ship at a port terminal.
 Users must monitor changes to ship condition and ballast plan must be followed competently.
-A progress report will be shown at the end of simulation corresponding to the effectiveness of ballast plan, pump efficiency, ship’s strength throughout the operation and many more.
+<br> A progress report will be shown at the end of simulation corresponding to the effectiveness of ballast plan, pump efficiency, ship’s strength throughout the operation and many more.

 ## Get Started
 This ReadMe is directed towards those interested in contributing to/acquiring the project.
 A quick overview about where BulkerCo is at in its development.
 Estimated app development is at 60%.